 Sailing is an adventure, and all adventures should be taken seriously.
 Proper planning is key to ensure that you and your guests are safe out on the water, should anything turn unfavorable.
 As the saying goes, it is better to be safety conscious than to be unsafe and unconscious.

-The team here at Leopard Catamarans has pull together some of our best advice for ensuring safety at sea, whether you are going out for the day, crossing over to the Bahamas, or crossing the Pacific.
+The team here at Leopard Catamarans has pulled together some of our best advice for ensuring safety at sea, whether you are going out for the day, crossing over to the Bahamas, or crossing the Pacific.

 1. Predeparture checklist